SkoolNotes/Taproot/2020MATH530/KBe20math530flo11.md

 # Polynomials
 - See [[KBrefPolynomial]]
+## 0 polynomial
+- Has degree $-infty$
+- Degrees are usually positive, except for the $0$ degree
 ## Identically zero
 - Like $0$ or $0 x^0$
-- Most polynomials are sometimes zero,
+- Most polynomials are sometimes zero, but polynomials that are "identically zero" means that it's always zero (instead of just sometimes zero)

 ---